thtrieu/darkflow/README.md

 During training, the script will occasionally save intermediate results into Tensorflow checkpoints, stored in `ckpt/`.
 Only the 20 most recent pairs are kept, you can change this number in the `keep` option, if `keep = 0`, no intermediate result is **omitted**.

-To resume to any checkpoint before performing training/testing, use `--load [checkpoint_num]` option, if `checkpoint_num < 0`, `darktf` will load the most recent save.
+To resume to any checkpoint before performing training/testing, use `--load [checkpoint_num]` option, if `checkpoint_num < 0`, `darkflow` will load the most recent save.
 Here are a few examples:

 ```bash
 # To resume the most recent checkpoint for training